trebisky/esp8266/NoSDK/README.md

 This yields extremely small executables that load in a fraction of a second.

-Clearly this will not work for anything that needed wireless networking, but if you just want to just use the ESP8266 as a little controller, it is just the thing!
+Clearly this will not work for anything that needs wireless networking, but if you just want to just use the ESP8266 as a little controller, it is just the thing!